By Dan Gephart, February 15, 2022

 Summary Judgment for the Agency

 In Phoebe O. v.
 Dep’t of the Army, EEOC Appeal No. 2020000674 (Apr.
-5, 2021), the complainant requested a reasonable accommodation several times.
+5, 2021) [PDF], the complainant requested a reasonable accommodation several times.
 After the second request, she was retroactively placed on AWOL.
 After the third request, she was issued a memorandum to report to duty.
 Each time, the agency addressed its denial of her RA request.
 Part of the complainant’s request for RA was to be transferred to an open position.
 However, the agency decided to competitively fill the position instead.

 One of the points we make in our courses at FELTG is this: The agency is performing its due diligence as long as it’s participating in the interactive process to find a reasonable accommodation for an employee’s disability.
 An employee can request a specific accommodation, but the agency does not have to grant it in the way the employee requests if another effective accommodation is available, or if the employee does not provide information on her medical restrictions.